Skip to main content

 Research Interests

-Professor Smith’s primary research interest is in how the intersection of aging and gender identities is associated with mental health and well-being.
-She is particularly interested in how the COVID-19 pandemic may have affected these associations, as well as how discrimination plays a role in the relationship between identity and well-being.
+Dr. Smith’s primary research interests are in how the intersection of aging and gender identities is associated with mental health and well-being.
+She is particularly interested in how factors in the environment may have affected these associations (such as climate change, the COVID-19 pandemic, and heightened social media use), as well as how discrimination plays a role in the relationship between identity and well-being.
+She welcomes any students who may be interested in getting involved in her research to reach out to her via email.

 Courses